Scout24/snakepit/README.md

 * Ability to install from a git-repo
 * Ability to run all tests before creating the RPM (usually not possible if from PyPi)
+* Add a 'minimum_snakepit_version' number and abort if snakepit is too old.

 ### RPM Spec